-- Data Transfer Disk
+- Disk-Based Data Transfer

-- You send your data as files on encrypted commodity hard disk drives to an Oracle transfer site.
+- You send your data as files on encrypted commodity disk to an Oracle transfer site.
 Operators at the Oracle transfer site upload the files into your designated Object Storage bucket in your tenancy.

 - This transfer solution requires you to source and purchase the disks used to transfer data to Oracle Cloud Infrastructure.
 The disks are shipped back to you after the data is successfully uploaded.

-- See Data Transfer Disk for details.
+- See Disk-Based Data Transfer for details.

-- Data Transfer Appliance
+- Appliance-Based Data Transfer